mszell/bikenwloops/README.md

 git clone https://github.com/mszell/bikenwloops
 ```

-Go to the cloned folder and create a new virtual environment via `conda` or `mamba` using the `environment.yml` file:
+Go to the cloned folder and create a new virtual environment via `mamba` using the `environment.yml` file:

 ```
 mamba env create -f environment.yml